 A favorite amongst our testers, this boot is super cute and received many compliments.
 Despite its low performance in other metrics, this was a favorite for everyday wear simply because it compliments a variety of different outfits for a great winter look.
 Because it doesn't have a faux-fur collar, it can be worn both under and over pants, or with a cute skirt.

 While the Elsa was a go-to for everyday wear, we also think it's a decent option for light and short hikes on local trails.
 Wear it while you walk your dog, head out with friends, commute to work, or go out for dinner.
-The boot is fairly breathable making it a great option to wear throughout the day both inside and out.
+The boot is fairly breathable making it a great option to wear throughout the day.

-The Keen Elsa is a great everyday wear boot that can be worn both inside and out.
+The Elsa is a great everyday wear boot that can be worn both inside and out.
 While it's only got 100-grams of insulation, it's limited by its warmth and weather protection.
-However, it was one of our testers favorite for it's comfortable and versatile design that had us choosing it to wear day in and day out.
+However, it was one of our testers favorite for its comfortable and versatile design that had us choosing it to wear day in and day out.